yi-qian-zhang/yi-qian-zhang.github.io/contents/home.md

 I am currently a Master’s student in the School of Electrical and Computer Engineering at the Georgia Institute of Technology.
 I also work as a research assistant at the Key Lab of Data Mining, Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, where I am advised by Prof. Min Yang and work closely with Dr. Feng Jiang.
 My research centers on reasoning in large language models (LLMs), with a focus on enhancing and evaluating their reasoning capabilities.
 In parallel, I collaborate with Prof. Hanqing Guo on trustworthy AI and with Prof. Changlai Du on federated learning.

 I hold undergraduate degrees in Computer Science from Lancaster University and Beijing Jiaotong University, where I was advised by Dr. Scott Piao and Wenjuan Yu.
-Prior to graduate school, I worked as a backend development engineer at Primeton Software, Inc.
+Prior to graduate school, I worked as a backend development engineer.

 #### Email
 <code>yzhang4109@gatech.edu</code>